Purple Line Dilation

 4. Calculate cervical dilation

 Use a purple line dilation chart to turn your purple line measurement into an estimate of how dilated your cervix currently is.
-The length of the purple line at each stage of dilation can vary from person to person so purple line dilation charts provide overlapping estimates.
+The length of the purple line at each stage of dilation can vary from person to person, so purple line dilation charts provide overlapping estimates.

 Purple Line Dilation Chart